toroso/fs4net/README.md

 This memory file system is a so-called [Fake Object](http://xunitpatterns.com/Fake%20Object.html): it works exactly the same as the real one except for that the folder structure and the file contents are cached in memory.

 To start with, the memory file system is empty.
-With the `WithDrives()` thingy you tell it what drives it has, but you might want to populate it with files and folders as well.
-This is done with a `FileSystemBuilder`:
+With the WithDrives() thingy you tell it what drives it has, but you might want to populate it with files and folders as well.
+This is done with a FileSystemBuilder:

     FileSystemBuilder populateFileSystem = new FileSystemBuilder(fs);
     RootedFile file = populateFileSystem
-        .WithFile(@"c:\path\to\\file.txt")
+        .WithFile(@"c:\path\to\file.txt")
         .Containing("Happy joy")
         .LastModifiedAt(DateTime.Now);
     RootedDirectory dir = populateFileSystem